loconomics/loconomics/docs/User Stories/User Stories - Service Professionals.md

 ------------ | ------------- | -------------
 I'd like to limit the dates and availability of some pricing so I can offer promotions once in a while.| - | - **Test Cases** | **GitHub Issue** | **Complete**
-A1) Make sure to include an option for "This is a promotion" with ability to select valid periods with standard recurring options. | - | -
+A1) Make sure to include an option for "This is a promotion" with ability to select valid periods with standard recurring options. |  [667](https://github.com/dani0198/Loconomics/issues/667) | -
-A2) Make sure to only display during valid periods. | - | -
+A2) Make sure to only display during valid periods. | [667](https://github.com/dani0198/Loconomics/issues/667)  | -
-A3) Make sure to clearly state a pricing is a promotion with validity dates. | - | -
+A3) Make sure to clearly state a pricing is a promotion with validity dates. | [667](https://github.com/dani0198/Loconomics/issues/667) | -

 Epic Story 7: Child Story B | Target Persona(s) | Investable
 ------------ | ------------- | -------------
 I'd like to set a limit of how many clients can redeem a promotion.| - | - **Test Cases** | **GitHub Issue** | **Complete**
-B1) Make sure to include a field "Maximum redeemed".| - | -
+B1) Make sure to include a field "Maximum redeemed".| [667](https://github.com/dani0198/Loconomics/issues/667) | -
-B2) Make sure hide the promotion after the maximum is reached.| - | -
+B2) Make sure hide the promotion after the maximum is reached.| [667](https://github.com/dani0198/Loconomics/issues/667) | -

 Epic Story 7: Child Story C | Target Persona(s) | Investable
 ------------ | ------------- | -------------
 I'd like to limit the number of promotions a single client can purchase.| - | - **Test Cases** | **GitHub Issue** | **Complete**
-C1) Make sure to include a field "Clients can only purchase X".| - | -
+C1) Make sure to include a field "Clients can only purchase X".| [667](https://github.com/dani0198/Loconomics/issues/667) | -
-C2) Make sure to not allow a client to purchase more than X.| - | -
+C2) Make sure to not allow a client to purchase more than X.| [667](https://github.com/dani0198/Loconomics/issues/667) | -

 Epic Story 7: Child Story D | Target Persona(s) | Investable
 ------------ | ------------- | -------------
-I'd like to offer a discount for booking some services together as a bundle.| - | -
+I'd like to offer a discount for booking some services and/or products together as a bundle.| - | -
 **Test Cases** | **GitHub Issue** | **Complete**
-D1) Make sure to allow service professionals to combine two or more existing services with a special price and duration.| - | -
+D1) Make sure to allow service professionals to combine two or more existing services/products with a special price and duration.| [1130](https://github.com/dani0198/Loconomics/issues/1130) | -
-D2) Make sure to link to information for each item in the bundle with an option for a bundle description.| - | -
+D2) Make sure to link to information for each item in the bundle with an option for a bundle description.| [1130](https://github.com/dani0198/Loconomics/issues/1130) | -
-D3) Make sure pricing bundles include setup, process, and finish times and override individual pricing times. | - | -
+D3) Make sure pricing bundles include setup, process, and finish times and override individual pricing times. | [1130](https://github.com/dani0198/Loconomics/issues/1130) | -
-D4) Make sure pricing are prominent to the client and when two separate services that are in a bundle are booked, warn the client to book the bundle instead. | - | -
+D4) Make sure pricing are prominent to the client and when two separate services that are in a bundle are booked, warn the client to book the bundle instead. | [1130](https://github.com/dani0198/Loconomics/issues/1130) | -

 ## Epic Story 8
 As [Sara the Service Professional](https://github.com/dani0198/Loconomics/docs/Personas/Sara%20the%20Service%20Professional.md), I'd like my payment processing system to be flexible and seamless so I don't have to worry about being paid.